-Governors bring a wide range of skills to the support and challenge they give to school leaders.
-They know the school and local community well.
+Governors bring a wide range of skills to the support and challenge they give to school they give to school leaders.
+They know the leaders and local school and local community well.

 Inspection dates: 5-6 November 2019

 Meet our Staff